Motzkin path decompositions of functionals in noncommutative probability: Moments

 Let us present some useful formulas for moment functionals $\psi(w)$.
 They are recursions, as that in Lemma 5.1, but they are more convenient since they involve arbitrary variables $a_1, \ldots, a_n$ rather than those in the kernels of the corresponding functionals.

-The first formula reminds that for free random variables \cite{[2]}, where singletons are also pulled out, but the remaining elements are from the kernels of the corresponding states.
-We denote by $\mathpzc{A}$ the set of arthmetic progressions starting from $1$.
-Thus, if we write them as words, we have $\mathpzc{A}=\{1, 12, 123, \ldots\}$.
+The first formula reminds the one of Avitzour for free random variables \cite{[2]}, where singletons are also pulled out, but the remaining elements are from the kernels of the corresponding states.
+We denote by $\mathpzc{A}$ the set of artihmetic progressions of the form $\mathpzc{A}=\{1, 12, 123, \ldots\}$.
 In particular, if we write that some sequence belongs to $\mathpzc{A}$, we understand that it is non-empty.

 \begin{Lemma} Let $a_k\in \mathcal{A}_{i_k}$, where $i_1\neq \cdots \neq i_n$ and $k=1, \ldots, n$. \begin{enumerate} \item For any $w\in \mathpzc{M}_n$, it holds that